mhaidarhanif/rewinds/README.md

 Rewinds Stack is a web app starter kit with Remix and Tailwind family of libraries, interactive UI components, and the TypeScript ecosystem.

 The core stack includes TypeScript, Remix & Remix Auth, React, Tailwind CSS, Radix UI, Zod, Conform, Prisma ORM, PlanetScale, and Vercel.
+But this repo also learns from Next.js, tRPC, GraphQL, and others as well.

 Learn more about [Remix Stacks](https://remix.run/stacks).